Police search Nicola Sturgeon's house as Peter Murrell arrested in finance probe

 More: https://t.co/pkRjeRw965 pic.twitter.com/trzldKh7ZT

-The investigation, known as Operation Branchform, was launched in July 2021 after complaints about donations raised by the party to campaign for and hold a second independence referendum.
+The investigation, known as Operation Branchform, was launched in July 2021 after a complaint by former SNP council candidate and independence activist, Sean Clerkin.

-The SNP had raised more than £660,000 since 2017 specifically for an Indyref2 campaign but then spent some of the money on other things in the absence of another vote.

 On February 12, the Herald on Sunday reported that senior SNP figures had been contacted by the police as part of efforts to step up the investigation.